ibm-messaging/mq-dev-patterns/JMS/README.md

 The response sample will get a message from the queue, process it and put the response on the reply to queue and keep looking for more messages to respond to till you ctrl+c interrupt it.

 ### Poison Messages
-While running the request/response samples, if an error, such as "Reply to Queue no longer exists, skipping request" or "Reply to destination is invalid", is received then the message must be a Poison Message.
+While running the request/response samples, if an error, such as "Reply to Queue no longer exists, skipping request" or "Reply to destination is invalid", is received then the message might be a Poison Message.
 This occurs when the message cannot get processed by the receiving application and gets sent back to the queue.
-The application will still keep trying to send the message and it will keep getting put back in the queue, like an endless loop.
+The message will sit in the queue and the application will keep on seeing it until it's removed.
+This will become an endless loop.

-To solve this issue, we can put the message into a backout queue by configuring the queue to detect if the message has been sent more than a set threshold.
+To solve this issue, we can put the message into a backout queue by configuring the queue to detect if there have been more than a set threshold number of attempts to read the message.
 The last resort is moving the message to a Dead Letter Queue.

 See the documentation here:
   - [Local Transactions in application servers with JMS and IBM MQ](https://developer.ibm.com/articles/local-transactions-in-application-servers-with-jms-and-ibm-mq/)